Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: Abstract

 \section{Abstract}

 Recommender systems have been shown to exhibit popularity bias by over-recommending popular items and under-recommending relevant niche items.
-We seek to understand interactions with niche items in benchmark recommendation datasets as a step toward mitigating popularity bias.
-We find that, compared to mainstream users, niche-preferring users exhibit a longer-tailed activity-level distribution, indicating the existence of users who both prefer niche items and exhibit high activity levels.
-We partition users along two axes: (1) activity level (``power'' vs. ``light'') and (2) item-popularity preference (``mainstream'' vs. ``niche''), and show that in several benchmark datasets, the number of power-niche users (high activity and niche preference) is statistically significantly larger than expected under a null configuration model.
-Motivated by this observation, we propose a framework for reweighting the Bayesian Personalized Ranking (BPR) loss that simultaneously reweights based on user activity level and item popularity.
-Our method introduces two interpretable parameters: one controlling the significance of user activity level, and the other of item popularity.
-Experiments on benchmark datasets show that upweighting power-niche users reduces popularity bias and can increase overall performance.
-In contrast to previous work that only considers user activity level or item popularity in isolation, our results suggest that considering their interaction leads to Pareto-dominant performance.
+We seek to understand niche users in benchmark recommendation datasets as a step toward mitigating popularity bias.
+We find that, compared to mainstream users, niche-preferring users exhibit a longer-tailed activity-level distribution, indicating the existence of users who both prefer niche items and exhibit high activity levels on platforms.
+We partition users along two axes: (1) activity level (``power'' vs. ``light'') and (2) item-popularity preference (``mainstream'' vs. ``niche''), and show that in three benchmark datasets, the number of power-niche users (high activity and niche preference) is statistically significantly larger than expected.
+We also find that interaction data from power-niche users is especially valuable for improving recommendations for not only niche but also mainstream users.
+In contrast, many existing popularity bias mitigation methods have focused on upweighting niche users regardless of activity level.
+Motivated by the value of power-niche user data, we propose \texttt{PAIR} (Popularity-and-Activity-Informed Reweighting), a framework for reweighting the Bayesian Personalized Ranking (BPR) loss that simultaneously reweights based on user activity level and item popularity, upweighting power-niche users the most.
+We instantiate the framework on both deep and shallow collaborative filtering models, and experiments on benchmark datasets show that \texttt{PAIR} reduces popularity bias and can increase overall performance.
+Although existing popularity-bias mitigation methods yield a trade-off between performance and bias, our results suggest that considering both user activity level and popularity preference leads to Pareto-dominant performance.